Sister Zelinda Smith

 Zelinda’s Shaker family knew her not as a stiff ramrod but as a sweet Shaker sister, who for 60 years was universally loved and respected.

 Zelinda Smith died January 30, 1899 of pneumonia at the Shaker community in Enfield, New Hampshire.
-Her obituary was published in March 1899 issue of The Manifesto (p.
+A brief obituary was published in March 1899 issue of The Manifesto (p.
 43).
 She is buried in the Church Family Shaker Cemetery in Enfield.

 Original author: Mary Ann Haagen